-Longtime Network friends Peggy Bailey and Richard Cho, currently Senior Advisors at the Department of Housing and Urban Development, will join us for a conversation on the exciting new federal housing agenda.
-Afterwards, National Low Income Housing Coalition's Diane Yentel and New York 15th District Representative Ritchie Torres will discuss NLIHC's HoUSed Campaign.
+Longtime Network friends Peggy Bailey and Richard Cho, currently Senior Advisors at the Department of Housing and Urban Development, joined us for a conversation on the exciting new federal housing agenda.
+Afterwards, National Low Income Housing Coalition's Diane Yentel and Supportive Housing Network of New York Executive Director Laura Mascuch discussed NLIHC's HoUSed Campaign.

 Mental Health Housing: Looking Back, Looking Forward

 Nonprofits created supportive housing over 30 years ago to meet the needs of New Yorkers struggling with mental health challenges.
-Join us for a conversation with supportive housing providers who are reimagining what we need in mental health housing and services moving forward.
+This conversation featured supportive housing providers who are reimagining what we need in mental health housing and services moving forward.

 Democratizing Land Use: Who Holds the Power Moving Forward?

 For too long, an elite few have had the power to dictate land use in cities across the United States, leaving communities of color with a lack of resources and agency.
-This panel will discuss methods for shifting our land use practices to deconcentrate power and emphasize equity.
-Come hear this conversation with Golden Gates author Conor Dougherty, Enterprise’s Lorraine Collins and the leader of LA’s Everyone In campaign, Tommy Newman.
+This panel discussed methods for shifting our land use practices to deconcentrate power and emphasize equity.

 Restorative Justice 101

-In this workshop, you will learn the foundational concepts of restorative justice, which is both a response to harm and an indigenous practice of community togetherness.
-You will hear from practitioners active in the criminal legal system space, education, and community justice.
-There will also be time for small group conversations to reflect on what restorative justice could look like in our supportive housing community.
+In this workshop, participants learned the foundational concepts of restorative justice, which is both a response to harm and an indigenous practice of community togetherness.
+We heard from practitioners active in the criminal legal system space, education, and community justice.
+There was also time for small group conversations to reflect on what restorative justice could look like in our supportive housing community.

 Level the Playing Field: How Do We Get to Wage Equity?

 The nonprofit human service sector has been calling on the government to rectify the deep wage inequities on government contracts.
 Our women-led workforce has carried the cost of economic inequity for too long.
-Join this panel discussion to hear directly from leaders and workers on current campaigns and how we can create a stronger voice for wage equity.
+In this panel discussion, we heard directly from leaders and workers on current campaigns and how we can create a stronger voice for wage equity.

 Walking the Talk: Practical Applications for Equity Transformation in Nonprofits

-Learn from dynamic nonprofit leaders who are actively transforming their organizations into more equitable, representative, and inclusive spaces.
-The panel will examine various strategies, but will focus on leadership pathways, workforce and HR practices, and organizational culture.
+In this panel, we learned from dynamic nonprofit leaders who are actively transforming their organizations into more equitable, representative, and inclusive spaces.
+The panel examined various strategies, but focused on leadership pathways, workforce and HR practices, and organizational culture.

 Re-Entry Supportive Housing: Lessons from LA

-The Network hosted LA’s fascinating Housing for Health program at our 2018 Conference, through which nonprofit Brilliant Corners found and managed over 10,000 scattered site apartments for various homeless populations.
-This year Brilliant Corners is returning to detail seven years of learnings from their program for justice-involved individuals struggling with mental health challenges.
+The Network hosted Los Angeles’s fascinating Housing for Health program at our 2018 Conference, through which nonprofit Brilliant Corners found and managed over 10,000 scattered site apartments for various homeless populations.
+This year, Brilliant Corners' Housing Justice Manager Jose Osuna and Project 180's Program Coordinator Herminio Zuniga returned to detail years of learnings from their program for justice-involved individuals struggling with mental health challenges.